 Patient Care Philosophy

 My philosophy is one of robust patient-centered care.
 This means that patients are asked not only about treatment preferences, but also about their goals for care and how they might participate in that care.
-In the care of chronic illness, it is the patient above all else that determines whether care will be successful.
+In the care of chronic illness, it is the patient above all else who determines whether care will be successful.

 Outpatient treatment of chronic illness including chronic pain, heart disease, diabetes and depression; and palliative care for seriously ill patients who are not yet at the end of their lives.